phamthinh14/PizzaOrder3/README.md

 User can Update, View the detail of each orders and all orders, and delete their order<br>
 Links:<br>
 https://sleepy-falls-50987.herokuapp.com/
+*NOTES: Fixed Heroku issued<br>
+This is the website to properly deploy a java application to heroku.
+Follow the steps and ensure that at least one instance of the app is running by the line of command below:<br>
+heroku ps:scale web=1

 # HomeController Methods
  @RequestMapping("/")<br>